iondns/SAOGEN/files/CONTRIBUTING.md

 For small fixes, such as typos or minor layout improvements, you may open a pull request directly.

-### Step 2: Fork the Repository
+### Step 2: Fork a Repository

-Fork the repository to your own GitHub account and create a new branch:
+Fork the target repository to your own GitHub account and create a new branch:

 EXAMPLE: 🔽